celery/celery/README.rst

     * Supports *periodic tasks*, which makes it a (better) replacement for cronjobs.

-    * When a task has been executed, the return value is stored using either a MySQL/Oracle/PostgreSQL/SQLite database, memcached, or Tokyo Tyrant back-end.
+    * When a task has been executed, the return value can be stored using either a MySQL/Oracle/PostgreSQL/SQLite database, Memcached, or Tokyo Tyrant back-end.

     * If the task raises an exception, the exception instance is stored,